House Dems push ahead with bid to terminate Trump's emergency declaration

 Breaking News Emails

-WASHINGTON — House Democrats planned to push ahead Friday with a measure that seeks to terminate President Donald Trump’s emergency declaration that he issued last week in order to circumvent Congress and build his wall along the U.S.-Mexico border.
+WASHINGTON — House Democrats pushed ahead Friday with a measure that seeks to terminate President Donald Trump's emergency declaration that he issued last week in order to circumvent Congress and build his wall along the U.S.-Mexico border.

-Rep. Joaquin Castro, D-Texas, chairman of the Congressional Hispanic Caucus, was set to file a joint resolution in the House that would repeal the president’s declaration.
-The measure was to be filed during the chamber’s pro forma session, since lawmakers are on recess and don’t return to Washington until Monday.
+Rep. Joaquin Castro, D-Texas, chairman of the Congressional Hispanic Caucus, introduced a joint resolution in the House that would repeal the president's declaration.
+The measure was filed during the chamber’s pro forma session, a senior Democratic aide confirmed Friday morning, since lawmakers are on recess and don’t return to Washington until Monday.

+House Speaker Nancy Pelosi, D-Calif., said the chamber would vote on the resolution Tuesday.

+The measure has at least 222 co-sponsors, Castro said Thursday evening — representing more than enough votes to pass the House.

-As of Wednesday, more than 90 House Democrats had signed onto the legislation as official co-sponsors.
-In a letter circulated to lawmakers of both parties, Speaker Nancy Pelosi, D-Calif., urged all members to back it, saying the president’s move “undermines the separation of powers and Congress’s power of the purse.”
+In a letter circulated to lawmakers of both parties ahead of the resolution's introduction, Pelosi, urged all members to back it, saying the president’s move “undermines the separation of powers and Congress’s power of the purse.”

 Democrats respond to Trump's national emergency declarationFeb.
 18, 201905:13